leenaaize/leenaaize/README.md

 ## Hi there 👋 Welcome!

 My name is Leenaa Al-Amin.
-I am a Data Science student at AltSchool Africa🙋‍♀️
+I am a Data Analyst🙋‍♀️

 <!--
 **leenaaize/leenaaize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.